Contact Us : 800.874.5346 | International: +1 352.375.0772

 Changes to Part 1

-NEW CONTENT: Technology and Analytics, Integrated Reporting
+New content: Technology and Analytics, Integrated Reporting

-DELETED CONTENT: Internal Auditing
+Deleted content: Internal Auditing

-These changes are arguably more significant, because Part 1 will include an entirely new section of coverage, namely Domain F: Technology and Analytics.
+These changes are arguably more significant because Part 1 will include an entirely new section of coverage, namely Domain F: Technology and Analytics.
 This domain was not previously covered in the exam, but now amounts to 15% of exam coverage (52 LOSs).
 Some other domains’ coverage was reduced in order to make room for this new inclusion.
 Domain B: Planning, Budgeting and Forecasting has been reduced by 10% (to 20% coverage), and Domain D: Cost Management has been reduced by 5% (to 15% coverage).

 Based on the changes made to Part 1 of the exam, there are a few key takeaways.
 It is clear that the ICMA still feels that it is important for CMAs to have knowledge of Internal Controls.
 However, CMAs should play less of a role in internal auditing and be more involved in managing controls.
 The reduction of coverage in Cost Management (Domain D) and Planning, Budgeting and Forecasting (Domain B) emphasizes the significance of Analytics skills as a knowledge area that will define the CMA’s role more specifically as a data reporter and critical decision maker.